jusbuckingham/kofa/README.md

 - Create a user profile containing name, email address, phone number, physical address (latitude/longitude coordinates) & voter preferences.
 - See my full ballot for my area.
 - Click a button to see voter suggestions based on my preferences.
-- Be able to copy these choices as a cheatsheet to a notepad or download them as a pdf.
+- Be able to copy these choices as a cheatsheet to a notepad, download them as a pdf or share them on social media.

 ## Possible Future Features